igorw/EventSource/README.md

 $stream = new Stream($handler);
 ```

+If you serve PHP via FCGI, you may run into buffering issues, preventing
+individual events from being sent to the browser as they are being issued.
+For this case the library includes a "BufferBusting" handler which outputs
+a configurable amount of whitespace before the actual event data.

+While this does not interfere with the protocol, it obviously adds some
+overhead to the network connection.
+Only choose this option if you are
+unable to disable the buffers otherwise.

 ### PHP time limit

 In some setups it may be required to remove the time limit of the script.